Conveyancing and Property Lawyers in Auckland

 Conveyancing is the technical term for the legal transfer of a property title from the seller to the buyer in exchange for payment.
 In most instances, conveyancing is trouble free and straight forward, however when things do go wrong the results can be very complicated and costly.

-At David J Brown & Associates we are experienced conveyancing lawyers in Auckland – our job is to save you time, money and worry.
 No matter how simple it may seem, never sign any documents or agreements without having our legal executive Paula Fletcher or one of our solicitors check it first.
-Whether you’re planning to purchase your first home, or you’re adding to an extensive investment portfolio contact our legal executive Paula or one of our conveyancing lawyers in Auckland for your peace of mind.
+Whether you’re planning to purchase your first home, or you’re adding to an extensive investment portfolio contact our legal executive Paula or one of our other Auckland conveyancing lawyers in Auckland for your peace of mind.

 Here is a document regarding Conveyancing – Purchase / sale / refinancing